livingdocsIO/documentation/content/guides/media-library/image-services.md

 The `selectedImageService` field tells Livingdocs which image service should be used.
 The `imageServices` contains the configurations for one or more image services.

-You can in theory configure several images services in the server, but as of now only one can be used (the one specified in selectedImageService).
+You can in theory configure several images services in the server, but as of now only one can be active (the `selectedImageService`).

 The `host` is simply where your imgix images are served from.
-If `preferWebp` is set to `true` Livingdocs will pass the `auto=format` parameter (https://docs.imgix.com/apis/url/auto).
+If `preferWebp` is set to `true` Livingdocs will pass the [`auto=format` parameter](https://docs.imgix.com/apis/url/auto).
 When the optional property `secureToken` is set, the images are [secured](https://docs.imgix.com/setup/securing-images).

 #### Backwards compatible image rendering server config

-Until all your designs contain an `mediaRendering` config you should keep the server wide 'backgroundImage' and 'srcSet' imageServices configurations.
+Until all your designs contain a `mediaRendering` config you should keep the `backgroundImage` and `srcSet` in your server configuration.

-Server Config:
 ```js
 documents: {
   selectedImageService: 'imgix',